COVID-19 Updates: Taking steps to return to normal.

 If it is determined that HRA approval is required for a project, a Historic Resources Application must be submitted through the Online Permitting and Clearance (OPaC) system.

-User guides and help buttons within the application form can assist with completing an application.
+Help buttons within the application form can assist with completing an application.

-Even after HRA approval has been issued for a project, of if HRA approval was not required, if a historic find is encountered during the course of development activities, it must be reported immediately.
+Even after HRA approval has been issued for a project, or if HRA approval was not required, if a historic find is encountered during the course of development activities, it must be reported immediately.

 All activities that may impact the resource are to cease while it is being evaluated.